aptech/tspdlib/docs/coint_hatemij.rst

 Purpose
 ----------------

-Test of the null hypothesis of no cointegration against the alternative of cointegration with two regime shifts.
+Computes the test of the null hypothesis of no cointegration against the alternative of cointegration with two regime shifts.

 Format
 ----------------